Zukurai-Kushal/game-of-life/README.md

-# web-dev-template
+# Game of Life

-A template repository for web development projects
+A website for Conway's Game of Life